Paying for Stormwater Solutions

 Chesapeake Bay watershed municipalities face challenges in meeting federal and state Clean Water Act requirements and managing compliance with consent decrees—particularly when it comes to financing solutions.

-Working with impact investment advisory firm Quantified Ventures, CBF is providing pro bono support to municipalities and water utilities seeking funding for stormwater management and related resilience projects.
+Working with impact investment advisory firm Quantified Ventures, CBF provided pro bono support to Hampton, Virginia, to use Environmental Impact Bonds to finance three major projects that reduce polluted runoff and flooding while benefitting the community.
 Quantified Ventures introduced the first-ever Environmental Impact Bond with DC Water in 2016 and is now working with cities across the U.S. to help them tap into impact investment for environmental projects.

 Environmental Impact Bonds allow municipalities to: